Photosynq/PhotosynQ-Documentation/docs/macros/create-edit-a-macro.md

 # Create / Edit a Macro

 If you want to analyze a measurement using your own calculation, create a macro to do the calculation for you.
-When a Protocol has a Macro associated, the Macro will calculate
+When a Protocol has a Macro associated, the Macro will calculate all parameters derived from the measurement immediately after the measurement is done.
+When the measurement is saved for a Project, the raw measurement is send to the cloud where the macro is doing the calculations again.

 ![The Macro Editor](./images/macro-editor.png)